eromano/eromano.github.io/_posts/en/posts/31-07-2016-Marble-boing-vr-en.md

 layout: post
 comments: true
 truncate: 150
-title: Marble boing vr
+title: Marble boing VR
 ---

 <h1><a href="https://play.google.com/store/apps/details?id=com.gem.marblevirtualvr">Link Game</a></h1>

-In the '90s' we thought that the Virtual reality was the last frontier but after a while, it's disappeared , nowadays the VR is back to stay .
-Many are the devices for sale on the market such as HTC Vive, Oculus Rift and many others will be soon released as PlayStation VR.
+In the '90s we thought that Virtual reality was the last frontier but after a while, it disappeared but now VR is back to stay!
+There are many devices for sale on the market such as HTC Vive, Oculus Rift and many others will be released soon such as PlayStation VR.
-  Another way to experience the virtual reality without spending a fortune it’s using an headset compatible with your smartphone
+  Another way to experience virtual reality without spending a fortune is by using a headset which is compatible with your smartphone.
   So the first step to realise my first 3D game was to buy a cheap 3D headset for mobile phones such as the one you see below.

 <div id="gallery">